chaiyiping/msteams-docs/msteams-platform/apps-in-teams-meetings/video-filters-for-meeting-apps.md

     "videoFilters": [ // for showing video filters inside of video effects quick picker section.
       {
         "id": "310a65de-24ce-445e-9e1e-dd4ef0f0114b", // GUID
-        "name": "Category_FilterA", // Category can be: Styles, Frames, Makeup, and Others "thumbnail": "PreviewEffect.png" // A relative path to the video filter thumbnail.png }
+        "name": "Category_FilterA", // Category can be: Styles, Frames, Looks, and Others "thumbnail": "PreviewEffect.png" // A relative path to the video filter thumbnail.png }
     ],
     // The Video app web page url for both processing the video frames and customization experience.
 The domain should be one of **validDomain**.
-    "videoFiltersConfigurationUrl": "your_videofilters_configuration_url" // Example: https://videoapp.microsoft.com/Teams-VideoApp-example/app/configure.html
+    "videoFiltersConfigurationUrl": "your_videofilters_configuration_url" // Example: https://videoapp.microsoft.com/Teams-VideoApp-example/app/configure.html(comment: url not working)
   }
 }
 ```

 Ensure that you adhere to the following requirements to update the app manifest:

-* Each `videoFilters` property has a non-empty GUID, and the GUID is unique for the `meetingExtensionDefinition` property.
+* Each item `videoFilters` property has a non-empty GUID, and the GUID is unique for the `meetingExtensionDefinition` property.

 * The number of video filters for an app is limited to 32.

 * The maximum size for a video filter thumbnail image size is 2 MB.

-* The `videoFiltersConfigurationUrl` property isn't empty.
+* The `videoFiltersConfigurationUrl` property shouldn't be empty.

 * The thumbnail image file resolution should match 74 x 42 pixels of the viewport.
 The absolute value must be less than 0.01.

 * The value of each video filter's thumbnail is a valid path to a file in the PNG format as 24-bit RGB or 32-bit RGBA.

-* Supported thumbnail image RawFormat is PNG.

-* Supported thumbnail image PixelFormat is PixelFormat24bppRGB or PixelFormat32bppARGB.

 * Video Filter categories:
   * Styles: Filters that add visual effects to the video stream, including graphical styles such as color and texture changes.
   * Frames: Filters with additional add-on designs, which don't have semantic information.
-  * Makeup: Virtual makeup based on facial area.
+  * Looks: Virtual makeup based on facial area.
   * Others: Filters that don’t fall into the categories above.

 * Use descriptive terms as the filter name to best reflect the effect.
 Avoid using offensive words that don't conform with Microsoft’s value of inclusivity.